It was 3am. The rain, which had set in for most of the previous day, had finally stopped.

 “‘Flight Development Technologies’?”
 Wallace replied.
 “I assume the name is self-explanatory?”

 “There’s not much on their website,” Wilson noted.
-“But yes, I assume so.”
+“But yes, they were working on better ways of flying.”

 “What about George Avensis?
 What did he do?”